ChandupaBAndaranayake/Torrent-server/README.md

 ##### Execute the Script

-The script will create the `server_folder` and `client_folder` directories (if they don't already exist) and will generate 50 random binary files (each 10MB) in both directories.
+The script will create the `shared_folder` and `client_folder` directories (if they don't already exist) and will generate 50 random binary files (each 10MB) in both directories.

 Run the script by using: